 The Society is trying to put the GNR’s employees on a similar research footing as, for instance, carriage and wagon design, signalling, timetables services – ‘normal’ areas of research.

 The Society has a Genealogy Officer who helps members of the public find what information that may have survived, and also suggest other areas that may help.

 We have an intimate knowledge of the surviving records and where they are housed, as well as a wide knowledge of more traditional genealogy and family history techniques with which to help people wanting to know more about their GNR relations, including access to the many family history websites.

 In addition, our Genealogy Officers are building a huge database of GNR employees – bringing all the many and varied surviving sources into one searchable database.
-Already, it contains the names and details of nearly 10,000 individuals and is growing daily.
+Already, it contains the names and details of nearly 20,000 individuals and is growing daily.
 We also have a growing collection of employee photographs.

 We would be pleased to hear from anyone who is either looking for help in researching their relation’s railway career and life, or from anyone who has a GNR relation in their family and who is willing to share that information with us so we can build a one-stop research facility to those who actually made the GNR work.